 Reagan grew up in Baton Rouge, LA.
 He graduated from Louisiana State University in 1993 and from the University of North Carolina Chapel Hill in 1998 with a law degree.
 He worked for both KPMG and Ernst & Young in the area of state and local taxes from 1998 until 2003, when he joined the Bredesen administration as Deputy Commissioner of Revenue.
 He became Commissioner of Revenue in 2006, and when Bredesen left office in 2011 joined with him and Matt Kisber in forming Silicon Ranch.

-David Vickerman, Vice Chairman & Chief Corporate Development Officer
+David Vickerman, Vice Chairman & Chief Operating Officer

 David brings 25 years of global leadership, executive management, and entrepreneurial experience, having built four successful businesses in Europe and North America.
 As Silicon Ranch’s Chief Operating Officer, David is responsible for project development, EPC delivery and asset management as well as working on the company’s strategic direction.

 Prior to his current role at SRC, David was responsible for corporate and strategic development and during his tenure, Silicon Ranch successfully completed a $140+ million institutional equity investment into the company by Partners Group, the subsequent equity transaction with Royal Dutch Shell, as well as closing multiple project finance transactions.

 Prior to joining Silicon Ranch, David worked for an institutional investment manager with over $30 billion of assets under management, where he served as Executive Director and Co-Head of its global infrastructure fund.
 He is a graduate of Western University in Canada and earned a MBA with academic distinction from Wake Forest University.